WarDocs - The Military Medicine Podcast

 Instagram: @wardocspodcast

-He shares many insights and lessons learned over his distinguished career and provides some insight and sage advice for all listeners.
+Steve shares many insights and lessons learned over his many years as a Red Cross Volunteer and provides some insight and sage advice for all listeners.
 You don’t want to miss this episode.

 The WarDocs Mission is to improve military and civilian healthcare and foster patriotism by honoring the legacy, preserving the oral history, and showcasing career opportunities, experiences, and achievements of military medicine.